erikorlowski/cscie97/cscie97/asn3/design.md

         :Housemate Model Service Executes Command;
         #Pink:if (Device Status Change) then (yes)
             #Pink:Notify Status Observers;
+            #Pink:Perform Command From Rule;
+            :Model Service Executes Result of Rule;
         else (no)
         endif
-        #Pink:if (Occupant Defined) then (yes)
-            #Pink:Set Occupant Location to Unknown;
-        else (no)
-        endif
-    elseif (Line is Controller Service Command) then (yes)
-        #Pink:if (Error) then
-            #Pink:Display Error Message;
-            stop
-        endif
-        #Pink:CommandFactory Chooses Correct Command Class;
-        #Pink:Command is Created;
-        #Pink:Command is Executed;
-        :Housemate Model Service Responds to API Call(s);
-    else (no)
-        :Display Error Message;
-        stop
-    endif
 repeat while (Last Line?) is (no)
 ->yes;
 stop
 @enduml
 ```

-When a command is run by the Housemate Model Service, the output of that command is then sent to the Housemate Controller Service to process it.
+When a command is run by the Housemate Model Service, any devices status changes are sent to the Housemate Controller Service to be processed.
+The Housemate Controller Service then reacts to this change and takes any appropriate action through a Command.

-If a Smoke Detector or Refrigerator are created, then they must register to observe status changes in order to respond to fires or changes in the beer counts respectively.

-If a Device status changes, then all registered observers are notified with details of the new status and these observers can decide if a Command needs to be executed in response to the new status.

-If an Occupant is defined, the Housemate Controller Service's KnowledgeGraph needs to be updated with the new Occupant and an unknown location.

-When a command is run directly by the Housemate Controller Service, first, the command is validated.
-If the line is validated, the type of Command class is classified.
-Then, the Command is Executed.
+When a Command is executed, the Controller Service will handle the business logic of the Command and delegate the execution of any changes to model objects as a result of the Command to the Model Service.

-Many Command executions require calling the Housemate Model Service API to make necessary updates to Model Objects.

 ## Class Diagram
 The class diagram for the Housemate Controller Service is shown below.